 If I Own It, I Like It

 The goal of this website is to empower investors to take their financial future into their own hands by investing in individual stocks.
 I am railing against the growing tide of passive, ETF investing that I believe is going to deliver very mediocre returns to investors going forward.
 But I’m not getting paid for this.
 I have to be disciplined about how much time I devote to this crusade.
-I’ve found that managing a website can be a massive time suck and I’ve been making efforts to streamline the process so I can focus on delivering as much meaningful content as I can.
+I’ve found that managing a website can be a large drain on my time if I let it and I’ve been making efforts to streamline the process so I can focus on delivering as much meaningful content as I can.

 Part of this means that updates on the various stocks that make up my mispriced portfolio are going to be limited.
 I’ll write about my rationale for buying a stock when I first add it to the portfolio and my rationale for selling it when it gets removed.
 In between, I’ll post periodic portfolio reviews a couple of times a year.
 Other than that, I’ll largely stay silent.